 What You Will Learn

-- Explore leading practitioners’ perspectives on private company compensation trends
+- Explore leading practitioners’ perspectives on compensation trends affected non-public companies broadly

 - Gain insights on turnaround management and performance improvement for troubled companies returning to solvency

 - Examine the latest legal, tax reform and other regulatory developments, cases and trends of interest

 - Earn up to one full hour of Ethics credit as our experts analyze issues that arise when advising Boards of Directors on private company compensation issues

 Who Should Attend

 Executive compensation practitioners at law firms and in-house at companies as well as those business leaders at private equity firms and other privately-held companies—and those at public companies that may purchase private companies (or later sell them)—will enjoy a star line up of hand-picked seasoned experts in this special forum.
 Those interested in remaining current and ahead of the curve on compensation practices outside of the public company space will find the challenges of the issues discussed enlightening.

 Intended Audience: Experienced executive compensation practitioners at law firms and in-house at companies, as well as those business leaders at private equity firms and other privately-held companies – and those at pubic companies that may purchase private companies (or later sell them) – will benefit from this program.

 Prerequisites: Some experience working with executive compensation in private companies.

 Advanced Preparation: None